-CRE ages of boulders on terminal moraines in a formerly glaciated valley (Sankt Wilhelmer Tal) in the southern Black Forest were recalculated to assess the effect of the different methods for calculating topographic shielding factors on CRE ages of boulders in mountains with an intermediate elevation (<1500 m a.s.l.) that have been exposed to cosmic radiation since the Late Pleistocene.
-See Hofmann et al. (2022) for the description of the study site and the interpretation of the ages.
+- 235 The first sensitivity test aimed to asses the effect of the different methods for calculating topographic shielding factors on CRE ages of boulders in mountains with an intermediate elevation that have been exposed to cosmic radiation since the Late Pleistocene.
+Boulders on terminal moraines in a formerly glaciated valley (Sankt Wilhelmer Tal) in the southern Black Forest (Germany; Fig. 3) were chosen.
+See Hofmann et al. (2022) for a description of the study site and for an interpretation of the ages. - 240

-To test whether the choice of the topographic shielding factor influences CRE ages of surfaces that have been exposed for the last few millennia, CRE ages of boulders in the forefield of four glaciers in the Écrins massif (n = 24) were recomputed.
-Although Be production rates at sampling sites are much higher than in the southern Black Forest due to higher elevation, the in-situ accumulated Be concentrations in the sampled boulders are lower due to the relatively short duration of exposure.
+The second sensitivity experiment aimed to determine whether the choice of topographic shielding factors has a significant impact on the CRE ages of surfaces that have been exposed for the last few millennia.
+Boulders on terminal moraines in the forefield of the four glaciers in the Écrins massif were chosen.
+Although the 10Be production rates at the sampling sites are much higher than in the southern Black Forest due to the higher elevation, the in-situ accumulated 10Be concentrations in the